LukasEigentler/Code-repository-for-Eigentler-and-Reinhold-2025/README.md

-# Eigentler-and-Reinhold-2023-Code-repository
+# Code-repository
-This repository contains code associated with the paper Eigentler and Reinhold (2023) DOI: TBC.
+This repository contains code associated with the paper Names redacted (2023) DOI: TBC.
 All code is provided through GNU General Public License v3.0.
 Please see the license file for more information

 "hopf_locus_numsim.m" calculates the location of the transition between stable and oscillatory solutions in a two-dimensional parameter plane.